SnehPhilip/SnehPhilip/README.md

 Here is a "A trail of my progress" .

-## 💡 My Philosophy **"Benefiting from AI is magical; building it is not that magical! "**
+## 💡 My Philosophy

+- ⚡ Trial fact: **"Benefiting from AI seems  magic ; Building it is not that magical !! "**

-- ⚡ Fun fact: ...I am learning Machine Learning...!
+- ⚡ Fun fact: to unveil the show - Learn - Machine Learning.

-Stations on ### 🛤️ The AI Roadmap !
+### 🛤️ Stations on The AI Roadmap !

-- Focus on the 'why' and 'how' behind the model.
+- Focus on the 'why' and 'how' behind the model.Learn beyond the interface.
-- Learning beyond the interface.To understand the data pipelines, the mathematical foundations, and the rigorous engineering required to make AI reliable, ethical, and performant.
+- To understand the data pipelines, the mathematical foundations, and the rigorous engineering required to make AI reliable, ethical, and performant.

 - 🚉 **Station 1: Foundations** - Mastering Python, Data Structures, and SQL.
 - 🚋 **Station 2: Data Exploration** - Diving into Pandas, NumPy, and the art of EDA.